 First Two Tenets of Herbal Medicine

-When I impetuously scrambled off-trail, I had broken the first tenet of holistic herbal medicine: prevention.
+At the time, I was trying to avoid using modern medicine, and instead, endeavoring to learn about herbal replacements.
+Unfortunately, I didn’t know the basics.
+I acted like there was a cure-all for everything, and I had broken the first tenet of holistic herbal medicine: prevention.
 Then I broke the second tenet: immediate treatment with full follow-through.
 Not only did I sit in the car with my leg lowered, but because I was avoiding modern medicine at the time, I refused ibuprofen.
 Reduction of severe pain actually helps the body heal faster, but also, ibuprofen reduces swelling, exactly what I would have needed.

 Fortunately, in Bellingham where I was living, there was (and is) an herbalist, Linda Quintana, who runs a store downtown on Railroad Avenue called Wonderland Teas & Spices.
 It took me a couple days to get my tough self over there, but one look at my swollen, bruised thigh, and Linda grabbed a bottle of Arnica Oil from the shelf and told me to apply it every couple hours.